Emwat/hellospire/README.md

 - [Spreadsheet of Vanilla Characters] (https://docs.google.com/spreadsheets/d/1c5j-O1zIckvEPtI4sSI7YeG6v1EptKxRwmPV-J73tCA/edit?pli=1#gid=0 )
 - [Character Design Pitfalls] (https://discord.com/channels/309399445785673728/1146430771528220792/1146431508119306340)
 - [Packmaster Github] (https://github.com/erasels/PackmasterCharacter) - this has been code reviewed.
 My code has NOT been code reviewed sadface.

+```
 - Common mod pitfalls comment by BigGucciSosa
-```
 - too many random card ideas that don't synergize well with each other, leading to a disjointed-feeling drafting experience
 - too much text on the cards, often indicating ideas that are too complex for the actual amount of value and fun they bring
-- Too many scattered mechanics preventing the mod from FEELING cohesive from a game design standpoint.
+- too many scattered mechanics preventing the mod from FEELING cohesive from a game design standpoint.
 - ideas that are too similar to base game mechanics, causing the character to not feel differentiated enough.
 ```